viralp353/Pewlett_Hackard_Analysis/README.md

             ) tmp WHERE rn = 1
             ORDER BY emp_no;
             SELECT *FROM emp_title_list;

+     For Partition data, I need to required partition formule.
+I applyed on previous created table. then i got clean data.

-*  count for each employee with title:
+**count for each employee with title: